blinqas/station/README.md

 # Station Terraform Module

 Station is a Terraform module that lets you quickly spin up new workload environments in Azure and Terraform Cloud.
-Station enables high level of automation for something as simple as a workload environment.
+Station gives you a high level of automation for workload environment provisioning.

 ## Why does Station exist?

-To quickly enable users to deploy workload environments safely into Azure.
+To quickly enable users to deploy workload environments in Azure.
 Isolating Entra ID and Azure Subscription interactions from the actual workload environment.
 Station consists of three parts; bootstrap, deployments and workload environment.

 - Bootstrap: setting up a Station for your Azure subscription(s) and tenant.
 (Administrator with permissions on Subscription and Entra ID/Azure AD)
 - Deployments: Where workload environments are defined and deployed.
 (Application Team/DevOps/SRE/Platform Engineer/Cloud Engineer)
 - Workload Environment: The workload environment where infrastructure is deployed to.
 (Application Team)

+Station was designed with isolation in mind.
+We want our environments to work with least-privilege in mind.
+That's why your workload identity is restricted to permissions inside its own resource group(s).
+The module is highly flexible and also support Cloud Adoption Framework-like modularization.
+See our COMING! examples folder for more!

 ## Who uses Station?